RiccardoMS/Data-Intelligence-Applications/README.md

-# Project: Online Pricing & Advertising
+# Online Pricing & Advertising: a simulated case study

 carried out during the course of Data Intelligence Application, Polimi, A.Y.
 2020/21.